GambolingPangolin/talks/taproot/slides.md

 . . .

 ::: incremental
 - Feature set: Will I get new features?
 Will I get to keep those I use today?
+How do new features interact with existing features?
 - Performance: Will the software run faster, use less bandwidth, etc.?
 - Usability: Will the sofware be easier to use?
 - Software quality: Will the software be less buggy?